Paying rent in full and on time means that you and your family can enjoy a safe and secure home.

-We will write to you about any outstanding arrears to pay.
-When you receive a letter, please contact us straight away, it’s important you talk to us about any issues you may be having in paying your rent.
+It’s important you talk to us about any issues you may be having in paying your rent.

 If you can’t pay your full rent on the day it is due, you should pay as much as you can afford and talk to us.